JaiPizGon/NeuralSens/cran-comments.md

 # cran-comments.md

+## Change of maintainer
+Due to changes in the maintainers job, the email have changed.
+The maintainter is the same person.

 ## References
 Added reference to SensAnalysisMLP function where the formulation to calculate the partial derivatives is explained.
 I am currently writing a paper for the Journal of Statistic Software about the package.